Signature Aviation: Twenty-first century

 In 2015, BBA Aviation significantly increased the reach of the Signature Flight Support network through the acquisition of Landmark Aviation from The Carlyle Group for $2.1 billion; aviation periodical Flight International described the deal as being "the largest acquisition in the history of the business aviation services industry".
 During 2017, its ASIG subsidiary was sold off for $202 million.
 Early that same year, BBA Aviation and Gama Aviation agreed to merge their charter and management operations together, reportedly forming the largest aircraft management business in the United States as a result.
 In 2018, BBA Aviation acquired fuel specialist EPIC Aviation; that same year, it also bought Firstmark Corp, a provider of proprietary components and subsystems, which was incorporated into the Ontic portfolio.

-During late 2019, BBA Group decided to sell Ontic onto CVC Capital Partners in exchange for $1.365 billion; the firm also announced a special dividend to shareholders totalling $835 million from the proceeds of the sale.
+During late 2019, BBA Group decided to sell Ontic to CVC Capital Partners in exchange for $1.365 billion; the firm also announced a special dividend to shareholders totalling $835 million from the proceeds of the sale.
 To reflect its change in business focus, the company's board also elected to rename the group Signature Aviation to better align the firm with its most significant brand in its core market.

-In February 2021, Bill Gates owned Cascade Investment, Blackstone Group, and private equity firm Global Infrastructure Partners made a $4.7 billion offer to acquire Signature Aviation.
-As a result of the acquisition Cascade's stake increased from 19% to 30%.
+In February 2021, Bill Gates–owned Cascade Investment, Blackstone Group, and private equity firm Global Infrastructure Partners made a $4.7 billion offer to acquire Signature Aviation.
+As a result of the acquisition, Cascade's stake increased from 19% to 30%.

 In August 2022, the company acquired the TAC Air division of The Arnold Companies.
 It was announced that fourteen TAC Air locations would be rebranded as Signature Aviation as part of the deal.

 Operations

-The company is headquartered in London and has significant operations in the US as well as Europe, Asia, South America and Africa.
+The company is headquartered in Orlando, Florida, and has significant operations across the US as well as Canada, Europe, Asia, South America and Africa.